Our Story

 Editor-in-Chief

 Serafina is an author, poet, and journalist from Canada.
-She holds a BA(H) in English Literature and Creative Writing from the University of Windsor and has studied at Keele University and the University of Edinburgh in the UK.
-She is currently pursuing a MA in English at Dalhousie.
+She is currently pursuing a Master's in English at Dalhousie University in Nova Scotia.
+She already holds a BA(H) in English Literature and Creative Writing from the University of Windsor and has studied at Keele University and the University of Edinburgh in the UK.

 A writer at heart, she has poems published in both Canada and England.
 You can find her work in poetry collection, Where The Map Begins as well as journals like Inventio, and anthologies like Catch the Whispers Anthology Of Verse - Young Writers of Canada.

 When she's not writing, you might find Serafina travelling the world.
-She is grateful to have visited 40 countries, each of which have inspired poems and stories in turn.
+She is grateful to have visited over 50 countries, each of which have inspired poems and stories in turn.

 You can follow her at: